Did you know that years ago I once worked for WPMU DEV? That was and remains one of the best professional experiences of my life!

 - The JS console shows errors like “et-core-unified-123.min.css not found.”

 Those and other issues can occur when a caching plugin is not configured correctly.

-(b) also took the custom CSS rules from all sections/rows/modules of each page and wrote them to a page-specific CSS file, instead of adding them inline in the HTML.
+- (b) take the custom CSS rules from all sections/rows/modules of each page and write them to a page-specific CSS file instead of adding them inline in the HTML.

 The Conflict with Hummingbird

-After you go ahead and enable Hummingbirds Page Caching module, OR make certain changes in the Asset Optimization module, you will “randomly” encounter the symptoms mentioned above:
+After you go ahead and enable Hummingbird’s Page Caching module, OR you make certain changes in the Asset Optimization module, you will “randomly” encounter the symptoms mentioned above:

 Eventually, Divi will re-create its stylesheet, and every time this happens, the stylesheet gets a new file name; its name is “et-core-unified-(timestamp).min.css”.

-TL;DR: With Divis default settings and Hummingbird Page Caching/Asset Optimization you have two conflicting caching mechanisms
+TL;DR: With Divi’s default settings and Hummingbird Page Caching/Asset Optimization, you have two conflicting caching mechanisms

 With those settings in place, go back to Hummingbird, enable Page Caching and clear the Cache once.

 Now, your page should be cached by Hummingbird, which guarantees that it’s always displayed fast and correctly.